mathie/mathie.github.io/_posts/2005/2005-08-03-re-mighty-mouse.markdown

 - Geekery
 - Work
 ---
-A further note in regard to the <a href="http://woss.name/2005/08/02/mighty-mouse/">new Apple mouse</a>.
+A further note in regard to the [new Apple mouse](http://woss.name/2005/08/02/mighty-mouse/).
 From my boss:

 <blockquote>I've ordered you a Mighty Mouse from the Apple Store.